yxlin/ggdmc/README.md

 If you use this package, please cite the software, for example:

-Lin, Y.-S. (in preparation).
-Tutorial on Bayesian cognitive modeling.
+Lin, Y.-S and Strickland, L.. (in preparation).
+Evidence accumulation models with
+R: A practical guide to hierarchical Bayesian methods.

 ## Contributors
 The R documentation, tutorials, C++ codes, parallel computations, new